Significance tests of feature relevance for a black-box learner: The proposed black-box tests

 \subsection{Combining p-values over repeated random splitting}

-Combining $p$-values of individual tests can strengthen the one-split test \eqref{eqn:pOS_statistic} via repeated random sample splitting.
-First, it stabilizes its result as in model averaging for prediction.
-Second, it can often compensate for the power loss by combining evidence across different split samples, as illustrated in our simulations in Section \ref{sec:numerical_example}.
-Subsequently, we use the order statistics of the $p$-values to combine the evidence from different splitting, though we could apply other types of combining such as the corrected arithmetic and geometric means \citep{vovk2018combining,hardy1952inequalities}.
+Combining p-values via repeated random sample splitting can strengthen the one-split test \eqref{eqn:pOS_statistic}.
+First, it stabilizes the testing result.
+Second, it can often empirically compensate for the power loss by combining evidence across different split samples, as illustrated in \cite{romano2019multiple, meinshausen2009p} and our simulations in Section \ref{sec:numerical_example}.
+Subsequently, we use the order statistics of the p-values to combine the evidence from different splitting, though we could apply other types of combining such as the corrected arithmetic and geometric means \cite{vovk2018combining,hardy1952inequalities}.

-Given a splitting ratio, we repeat the random splitting scheme $U \geq 2$ times; that is, each time, we randomly split the original sample into an estimation sample of size $n$ and an inference sample of size $m$.
-In practice, $U$ cannot be large due to computational constraints and is usually 3-10 for large data applications.
-Then we compute the $p$-values $P_u$ on the $u$-th split sample; $u = 1, \cdots, U$, and combine them in two ways: the $q$-order and Hommel's weighted average of the order statistics \citep{hommel1983tests}.
+Given a splitting ratio, we repeat the random splitting scheme $U \geq 2$ times; that is, each time, we randomly split the original dataset into an estimation/inference subsets.
+In practice, $U$ cannot be large due to computational constraints and is usually 3-10 for large-scale applications.
+Then we compute the p-value $P^{(1)}_u$ on the $u$-th splitting; $u = 1, \cdots, U$, and combine them in two ways: the $q$-order and Hommel's weighted average of the order statistics \cite{hommel1983tests}.
 Specifically,